teleporthq/teleport-lib-js/readme.md

 Until very recently, those three states where completely distinct and managed by specialized tools, respectively, design tools, code editors, and browsers.
 It is only in the past two years that *code* and *instance* states (and tools) got significantly closer through hot-reloading mechanisms.

 Teleport closes the gap and allows for a real-time experience through all the digital states of a user interface.

+## How to use
+### Install
+`npm i @teleporthq/teleport-lib-js @teleporthq/teleport-definitions-core @teleporthq/teleport-mapping-html @teleporthq/teleport-mapping-react @teleporthq/teleport-renderer-react`

+### Tutorial

+`@teleporthq/teleport-lib-js` is the main library.
+The library uses a series of *plugins* to transform a JSON Intermediary Representation to code or a working instance.

+Plugins can be of 4 different types:
+- **definition**: a list of (code-free) primitive elements with which Teleport can read and make sense of a JSON IR
+- **mapping**: a list of mappings between an element definition and its representation for a specific code
+- **generator**: an engine which uses definitions and mappings to return the code (under the form of a list of files)
+- **renderer**: an engine which uses definitions and mappings to render a working instance of the generated code